Spring 1987 West Bank unrest: Aftermath

 Daniella Weiss, who had led the settler riot following Moses' killing, was arrested for her involvement in the riot, being issued a six-month suspended sentence and a 2500 Israeli new shekel fine.
 She continued to play a prominent role in settler activism in the following decades, including founding the extremist Nachala movement and serving as Mayor of the Kedumim settlement.

 Musa Hanafi was buried in his hometown of Rafah, in the Gaza Strip, with a Palestinian flag draped over is coffin in a funeral attended by 5000 people.
 His family had stolen his body from the morgue in Ramallah before it could be impounded by the Israeli authorities, and had smuggled it from the West Bank to Gaza for the funeral.
 The New York Times quoted a Birzeit graduate who attended the funeral as saying that "people praised Hanafi as a 'bridge to liberation.'
 It was a real push for new sacrifice.
 You could feel the anger in the young boys there.
 I was watching them.
-They had lost the smile of childhood...
+They had lost the smile of childhood....
 Everybody was ready to die."

 Birzeit University was allowed to re-open in mid-August 1987, after four months of closure, the longest forced closure in the university's history at that point.
 Gabi Baramaki, the university's acting president, estimated that the university has lost at 750 000 dollars as a result of the closure.
 When the university re-opened, the Israeli military commander in the West Bank warned that if "the administration is not capable of controlling the students, and they continue to cause serious disturbances, I believe that the defence establishment will perhaps have no alternative but to close down the campus permanently," saying that he hoped that the university had "learned the lesson."
 The university, along with all other Palestinian universities, would be ordered closed again in January 1988, after the outbreak of the First Intifada, for a period of over four years.

-Hightened unrest and violence in the Israeli-Palestinian conflict would continue through the rest of 1987.
+Heightened unrest and violence in the Israeli–Palestinian conflict would continue through the rest of 1987.
 In December 1987, the largest wave of Palestinian unrest and rioting since the beginning of the Israeli occupation broke out across Palestine following the deaths of four Palestinian workers in a truck accident.
 The unrest would soon develop into a coordinated uprising against the Israeli occupation, known the First Intifada.